felipevzps/pesca-a-dor/README.md

 After adding coordinates to [config.py](https://github.com/felipevzps/pesca-a-dor/blob/main/pesca_a_dor/config.py), run [pesca-a-dor.py](https://github.com/felipevzps/pesca-a-dor/blob/main/pesca_a_dor/pesca-a-dor.py) in VSCode, minimize it, and press `p` in-game to start fishing.

+>The `FISHING_POSITIONS` can be set through the GUI using the executable.
+>Just press `Fishing Position` and follow the instructions.
+>
-BETA: The graphical interface is under development.
-Currently, the `FISHING_POSITIONS` can be set through the GUI using the executable.
-Just press `Fishing Position` and follow the instructions.
-You can set and update as many `FISHING_POSITIONS` as you want, simply delete the current variable by clicking on the trash icon and then set another one.
+>You can set and update as many `FISHING_POSITIONS` as you want, simply delete the current variable by clicking on the trash icon and then set another one.

 ![](https://github.com/felipevzps/pesca-a-dor/blob/main/images/positions.PNG)